 Our purpose here is to support and advocate for our people; by extension, we encourage others to support their people.
 Tall trees have deep roots, and we must cherish and cultivate our own roots if we are to live up to the high standards that our ancestors set for us.
 No nation can survive for long if it is depending on a constitution, democracy (a nice word for mob-rule), or lines on a map to hold it together.
 It takes more than that.
 It takes a sense of belonging that only blood ties of a common heritage and ancestry can provide.
 That common heritage and ancestry reaches back to the Western European roots of those who settled in The South and made it their new homeland.

-This site is about Southern Agrarianism, and that is almost synonymous with the Southern gentleman and the Southern lady; all content is expected to live up to those high standards.
+Southern Agrarianism is almost synonymous with the Southern gentleman and the Southern lady; all content is expected to live up to those high standards.

 While I’ll Take My Stand is the focal point of Southern Agrarianism, we are not purists in trying to remain “true” to every word in that book.
 It is the starting point and not the destination.
 We look to proven, traditional ways that work; ways that bring joy and beauty to life rather than the modernist way of measuring success only in dollars.
 I’ll Take My Stand was criticized as being “reactionary” – an accusation that we wear with pride as a core principle of Southern Agrarianism.

 Robert E. Lee became president of Washington College.
 A new student once asked him for a copy of the rules of Washington College.
 Lee replied, “We have but one rule here, and it is that every student must be a gentleman.”
-That sums up the rules for this web site.
+That sums up the rules for The Southern Agrarian Society.

 Why We’re Here